IDAES/idaes-pse/docs/install.rst

   - ``pacman -S mingw-w64-x86_64-toolchain mingw-w64-x86_64-boost unzip patch make``

 8. While MinGW does produce Windows native binaries, depending on linking options, some DLLs may be required.
 Add the MinWG/MSYS2 DLLs to your path.
 For example if MSYS2 was installed in the default location you would probably want to add ``C:\msys64\mingw64\bin``.
+See Section :ref:`Modifying the Path Environment Variable <install:Modifying the Path Environment Variable>`

 .. note::